3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 > BE SURE TO USE THIS WHEN SETTING UP!
 It's your onboard helper tool!
 >This system will help you see whats been done, what needs doing & what is not correctly set yet!

+>[!NOTE]
+>This diagnostic tool is extremely strict & will not allow hashed out comments or white space (spaces) after any printer.cfg sections or include commands.
+Keep this in mind if you can't turn a section green!

 <br>

 <details>